makannew/auto-scroll-container/README.md

 - Void space added in top and bottom of content

 ## Style
-Like styling scroll container we can apply style on content by passing a class name through`contentClass` prop
+Like scroll container we can apply style on content by passing a class name to`contentClass`
 ```jsx
     <AutoScrollContainer
       className='my-scroll-style'